ibm-cloud-docs/cloud-object-storage/billing.md

 {: caption="Table 3.
 Cost comparison" caption-side="top"}

 Note that in situations where data is very cold, it is possible to get a lower rate with a Cold Vault bucket, although unexpected spikes in access could accrue significant costs.
 In this scenario, if the data doesn't require on-demand access, it might be better to archive the objects instead.

-Free Tier allowances:
-* Up to 5 GB of Smart Tier storage capacity, 2,000 Class A (PUT, COPY, POST, and LIST) requests
-* 20,000 Class B (GET and all others) requests
-* 10 GB of data retrieval
-* 5GB of egress (public outbound bandwidth) each month.

-The limitations of the Free Tier allowances apply to the total usage across all Smart Tier buckets in the Standard Plan {:restriction: .restriction}

 ## Get bucket metadata
 {: #billing-get-bucket-metadata}